 1.4.
 Strict Products Liability

-If the vehicle or bike in the knockdown may have malfunctioned, the plaintiff could sue the manufacturer for strict products liability in Nevada.
-The plaintiff would need to prove:
+If the vehicle or bike in your knockdown may have malfunctioned, you could sue the manufacturer for strict products liability in Nevada.
+You would need to prove:

 - The vehicle was defective as the result of a design, manufacturing, or warning defect;